dev4any1/landing/office.md

 # Welcome to the dev4any1 office

 ## manager:
 >
-> Greetings!
 > Nice to meet you!
 > I'd like to ask how may I help, but you might need to know who we are and how may help you.
-So please hold on a little, we will be ready to meet you soon!
+> So please hold on a little, we will be ready to meet you soon!
 >

 _We are sorry, the office is under construction_

-* * *

 ### What we can do best